r-transit/bustt/README.md

 ## Description

-`bust` is a package for working with time in transit schedule data.
+`bustt` is a package for working with time in transit schedule data.
 In particular, it is focused on questions like:

   - What are the headway of train lines at 59-Street Columbus Circle on